Now taking new projects, limited availability each month.

 How much does a therapist's website cost in the UK?

-A GitFoundry website for a counsellor or therapist starts at £399 for a multi-page site — covering about, services, and contact — delivered in about a week.
+A GitFoundry website for a counsellor or therapist starts at £399 for a multi-page site covering your approach, the issues you work with, and a gentle way for a new client to make contact.
 One payment, no monthly fees, yours outright.